hatappo/vscode-extension-vibe-notes/README.md

 2. Right-click and select "Add Comment to Line"
 3. Enter your comment in the dialog box

+### Editing/Deleting Comments

+1. Place your cursor on a line that has a comment (indicated by blue "C" icon)
+2. Right-click to open the context menu
+3. Select "Edit Comment" to modify the comment text
+4. Select "Delete Comment" to remove the comment (with confirmation)

 ### Viewing Comments

 - Comments are indicated by a blue "C" icon in the editor gutter